Miska-Mynttinen/assignment-2-792295/reports/Assignment-2-Report.md

 ## 4. Multi-tenancy model in mysimbdp:
-The client first puts files to the input-directory withing the core application of the platform and the input directory calls the manager and the manager calls the clients ingestion app that calls the input-directory for the files
+The client first puts files to the input-directory withing the core application of the platform and the input directory calls the manager and the manager calls the clients ingestion app that calls the input-directory for the files.

+Client-staging-input-directory check the tenants service agreement and checks if files inserted by the tenant follow the agreement.
+If yes the process is continue.
+If not the process is stopped.

 #### Shared:
 - Mysimbdp-coredms shared between all tenants.
 - Mysimbdp-batchingestmanager is used to manage all tenants mysimbdp-clientbatchingestingapp.
+- Client-staging-input-directory is shared and data is differentiated to their own sections by the tenant id.
+A part of mysimbdp.
 #### Individual:
-- Tenants will have individual staging input directories defined in mysimbdp-clientbatchingestapp.
 - Tenants will have individual nodes in the database for their data.
+Stored in /tenant/{tenantId}.
-- Tenants will have individual kafka producers and consumers that are created when they send data to be ingested and the mysimbdp-batchingestmanager calls the api mysimbdp-daas.
+- Tenants will have individual kafka producers and consumers that are created when they send data to be ingested and aggregated by calling mysimbdp-daas.
 - Tenants have individual service agreement contracts that define schemas for the client data.
+Stored in /agreements.
+- Tenants pay when storing data to and maintaining data in mysimbdp-coredms based on their specific service agreement.
+- When a tenant no longer wants to use the service and pay the data maintenance fees their data will be deleted from mysimbdp-coredms in their specific node.
+Path /tenant/{tenantId}.

 Performance for ingestion tests for both tenants individually and together (with failures).
-With different constraints.
+Tenants have different constraints.
 Show example of data not being ingested due to violation of constraints in the service agreement.
 Maximum amount of data per second in tests (Max system load capacity).
 Should have excellent data processing speeds, efficient scaling, high fault tolerance, and minimal disruptions.

 ##### Test performance for:
 - Data ingestion and Throughout (how fast and how much data can be stored per second and more)